-Transportation is a multidisciplinary, dynamic field with many career opportunities.
+Transportation Systems Management is a multidisciplinary, dynamic field with many career opportunities.
 In the Master of Science in Transportation Systems Management offered by the Sonny Astani Department of Civil and Environmental Engineering in the USC Viterbi School of Engineering, students from any undergraduate background can prepare for advanced positions in the private, public, or non-profit sector as well as for advanced graduate study in transportation engineering, transportation planning and logistics/distribution.

 Specialization in Geographic Information Systems

 The specialization in Geographic Information Systems (GIS) brings the power of location intelligence to all aspects of transportation systems.

 Students then takes SSCI 582 and SSCI 583, with a choice between SSCI 584 or SSCI 593 (4 units each) for a total of 12 units offered by the Spatial Sciences Institute: